wildlink

 History

 Andrew Cooper is one of Britain’s most distinguished and influential television producers.
 As a broadcaster, presenter, writer and international award winning wildlife film-maker, he is a familiar face on BBC television through his documentaries and live reports on wildlife and environment issues.
-A biologist by training his work as a television producer with the BBC Natural History Unit based in Bristol consumes most of his time.
+A biologist and anthropologist by training his work as a television producer with the BBC Natural History Unit based in Bristol consumes most of his time.

 Since 1979 Andrew Cooper has been responsible for the filming and production of over forty major natural history documentaries for network television and more than a hundred other programmes.
 As a television broadcaster and producer working with the prestigious BBC Natural History Unit, he has travelled world-wide.
 In just 15 years alone he visited over 35 different countries, from Arctic Russia to Australia, and Hawaii to the Himalayas.
 With his background as an environment correspondent for BBC South West, he is perhaps nationally better known as the presenter and series producer of the successful, long running, BBC 'Secret Nature' television series.
 More recently he has been responsible for some of the most distinctive programming in the internationally renowned ‘BBC Natural World' strand.
 His programmes regularly feature in the top ten most watched wildlife television documentaries in Britain and have been widely sold overseas.
-He is also the author of seven books, some of which, published by the BBC, have ranked among the top ten best selling books in the country over the last decade.
+He is also the author of eight books, some of which, published by the BBC, have ranked among the top ten best selling books in the country over the last two decades.

-Andrew Cooper,
+Andrew Cooper

 Andean volcano, Equador.